rehacekleos/vr_dashboard_webgl_module_template/README.md

 # VR Dashboard WebGL module template

-This is a sample WebGL unity application that uses a VR dashboard logger to get VR data.<br>
+This is a sample WebGL unity application that uses a [VR dashboard logger](https://github.com/rehacekleos/vr_dashboard_logger) to get VR data.<br>
 The app gets the data from the server and displays the data on the screen.<br>
-The app has modified build settings so that it is supported in the Dashboard app.
+The app has modified build settings so that it is supported in the [VR Dashboard app](https://github.com/rehacekleos/vr_dashboard_fe).

 ## Appropriate player setting
 - Resolution and Presentation